rapidsai/frigate/README.md

 # Frigate

+> [!IMPORTANT]
+> The `frigate` CLI tool has now been archived.
+The Sphinx extension has been forked to a new home in [kr8s-org/sphinx-helm](https://github.com/kr8s-org/sphinx-helm).

 Frigate is a tool for automatically generating documentation for your [Helm charts](https://helm.sh/).

 <!-- TODO: Add badges for CI, PyPI, etc -->